Pak-Innovate/Qanoon-Sathi-HEC-Gen-AI-Hackathon/README.md

 - Educate individuals on their legal rights and protections under Pakistani law
 - Reduce vulnerability to scams, manipulation, and false legal claims
 - Convert dense legal material into accessible, structured formats
-- Build a foundation for AI-powered legal tools that prioritise accuracy and clarity
+- Build a foundation for AI-powered legal tools that prioritize accuracy and clarity
-- Democratise legal knowledge across all socioeconomic backgrounds
+- Democratize legal knowledge across all socioeconomic backgrounds

 ---

-## 🛠️ What We Built — Three Layers, One Mission
+## 🛠️ What We Built — Four Layers, One Mission

 ### 📂 Layer 1 — The Legal Dataset
 Authentic Pakistani legal documents — including the **Constitution of Pakistan** and foundational legal principles from the **Federal Ministry of Law and Justice** — extracted, cleaned, and structured for AI readiness.